ForgeRock (NYSE:FORG) Issues FY 2022 Earnings Guidance

 ForgeRock (NYSE:FORG – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $-0.380-$-0.340 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.310.
 The company issued revenue guidance of $212 million-$215 million, compared to the consensus revenue estimate of $209.91 million.ForgeRock also updated its Q1 2022 guidance to $-0.180-$-0.160 EPS.

-ForgeRock (NYSE:FORG – Get Rating) last announced its quarterly earnings results on Tuesday, March 1st.
-The company reported ($0.10) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.13) by $0.03.
-On average, equities research analysts expect that ForgeRock will post -0.36 EPS for the current fiscal year.
+ForgeRock (NYSE:FORG – Get Rating) last announced its earnings results on Tuesday, March 1st.
+The company reported ($0.10) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.13) by $0.03.
+On average, analysts anticipate that ForgeRock will post -0.36 EPS for the current fiscal year.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in FORG.
-Morgan Stanley purchased a new position in shares of ForgeRock during the 3rd quarter worth $34,000.
-Cubist Systematic Strategies LLC purchased a new position in shares of ForgeRock during the 3rd quarter worth $90,000.
-Bank of America Corp DE lifted its stake in shares of ForgeRock by 980.2% during the 4th quarter.
-Bank of America Corp DE now owns 6,481 shares of the company’s stock worth $173,000 after purchasing an additional 5,881 shares during the period.
-State Street Corp purchased a new position in shares of ForgeRock during the 4th quarter worth $211,000.
-Finally, UBS Group AG purchased a new stake in ForgeRock in the third quarter valued at approximately $378,000.
+A number of hedge funds have recently modified their holdings of FORG.
+Morgan Stanley bought a new position in ForgeRock in the 3rd quarter worth about $34,000.
+Cubist Systematic Strategies LLC bought a new position in ForgeRock in the 3rd quarter worth about $90,000.
+Bank of America Corp DE grew its stake in ForgeRock by 980.2% in the 4th quarter.
+Bank of America Corp DE now owns 6,481 shares of the company’s stock worth $173,000 after acquiring an additional 5,881 shares in the last quarter.
+State Street Corp bought a new position in ForgeRock in the 4th quarter worth about $211,000.
+Finally, UBS Group AG bought a new position in ForgeRock in the 3rd quarter worth about $378,000.
 Institutional investors and hedge funds own 27.02% of the company’s stock.

 - Get a free copy of the StockNews.com research report on ForgeRock (FORG)